-The Culinary Arts Management Training Program requires an externship to meet graduation requirements, to enhance the learning experience, and to ensure student mastery of the skills necessary to succeed in the workforce.
-The program provides the opportunity for students to practice at a professional level during the real world experience.
+The Baking and Pastry Program requires an externship to meet graduation requirements, to enhance the learning experience, and to ensure student mastery of the skills necessary to succeed in the workforce.
+The program provides the opportunity for students to practice at a professional level during real world experience.